pjf/pjf.github.io/tech/_posts/2014-06-21-gittip-and-diversity.md

 ---
 title: On Gittip and Diversity
 description: "Yesterday, the founder of Gittip made a post regarding his resentment at the style in which a lot of criticism had been levelled at Gittip.
-The result was a schism where a number of the most prominent Gittip users closed their accounts, citing that Gittip was no longer a safe place for minority users."
+This resulted in a schism where a number of prominent Gittip users closed their accounts, citing that Gittip was no longer a safe place for minority users."
 tags: diversity, gittip, feminism
 ---